Skip to content

 Where to go next

 This calculation rarely sits alone in a planning exercise.
-If you're running these numbers, you'll probably also want the index fund vs active fund cost, the investment fee drag calculator, and the portfolio rebalancing frequency calculator — each one answers a different question in the same territory.
-Treating them as a set rather than in isolation usually produces a more honest picture.
+If you're running these numbers, related tools include the index fund vs active fund cost, the investment fee drag calculator, and the portfolio rebalancing frequency calculator — each one answers a different question in the same territory.

 Example Scenario